-Unfortunately checking the cause of subsidence damage can be disruptive and time consuming, with site investigations such as trial holes, soil and drainage tests, and monitoring sometimes over a period of months.
+Unfortunately, checking the cause of subsidence damage can be disruptive and time consuming.
+It often involves drilling trial holes, soil and drainage tests, and sometimes monitoring the site over a period of months.

-When you report the claim to your insurers they will appoint their expert an experienced loss adjuster to deal with the claim on the insurance companies behalf.
+When you report the claim to your insurers, they will appoint an experienced loss adjuster to deal with the claim.

-This is especially so with subsidence claims as underground repair work is much more expensive than patching the above ground cracks.
+This is especially true with subsidence claims as underground repair work is much more expensive than patching the above-ground cracks.

-We have expert knowledge to assess the damage, ascertain the cause and what remedial action will be needed to fix the problem permanently.
+As Chartered Building Surveyors, we have expert knowledge to assess the damage, ascertain the cause of it and determine what remedial action is needed to fix the problem permanently.